 Canon touted a number of both optical and electronic and mechanical improvements over their predecessors in the mark III converters.
 Broadly these changes are improvements to the old formula.

 Optically, Canon changed the formula for the extender from 5 elements in 4 groups, to 7 elements in 3 groups.
-Additionally, one of the elements is now an “anomalous dispersion lens”, which reduces longitudinal chromatic aberrations.
+One of these elements is now an “anomalous dispersion lens”, which reduces longitudinal chromatic aberrations.
 The updated optical formula makes a small, but certainly noticeable improvement in image quality.

 Additionally, the outer optical elements (front of the front most element, and rear of the rear most element) are coated with a Fluorine coating to reduce smudges and fingerprints, and make it easier to clean the surfaces.

-Additionally an improved microcontroller improves the mounted lens’s AF performance compared to it’s predecessor.
+Finally, an improved micro-controller rounds out the major upgrades by providing improved AF performance compared to it’s predecessor.

 Worth the Upgrade from the II?